delianides/best_ever_ticker/README.md

 controller as well as a 2200mhA battery to power itself even when it isn't plugged in.

-It pulls the data from [Churchmetrics](http://churchmetrics.com) and stores them in a small Meteor app.
-The app will query CM infrequently and them push the data to the ticker when it sees the data is out of date.
+It pulls the data from [Churchmetrics](http://churchmetrics.com) and stores it in a small [Meteor](https://meteor.com) app.
+The app keeps track of all the data and pushes a number to the ticker when it detects that the number may be out of date.

 The Future
 ----------